 1. Crystal Repositioning – Epley

 You are going to lie back quickly on the surface, keeping your head turned the whole time.
 Wait until vertigo stops.
-Then, turn your head 90o to the left and wait until it stops again.
+Then, turn your head 90 degrees to the opposite direction and wait until it stops again.

-Then, roll over a quarter turn to your left side, and wait until vertigo stops again.
+Then, roll over a quarter turn to the side opposite of the side of symptoms, and wait until vertigo stops again.
 Lastly, sit up slowly, keeping your head turned.
+Your symptoms should decrease after this maneuver.

 2. Brandt-Daroff Treatment

-Sit on the side of a bed, turn your head 45o left, and lay quickly on your right side until the vertigo stops, and then an additional half minute.
+Sit on the side of a bed, turn your head 45 degrees left, and lay quickly on your right side until the vertigo stops, and then an additional half minute.

 Then, sit up quickly and stay there, following the same timing procedure.

-Lastly, turn your head 45o to the right and quickly lay on your left side.
+Lastly, turn your head 45 degrees to the right and quickly lay on your left side.
 Again, wait until vertigo symptoms ceases, and then an extra half minute.

-You want to repeat these steps 10-20 times, three times a day until you go two straight days with no vertigo dizziness or other symptoms.
+You want to repeat these steps 5 times, two times a day until you go two straight days with no vertigo dizziness or other symptoms.

 3. Barbecue Roll

-If the cause of your vertigo is something other than BPPV, which the head roll test will confirm, this is probably your best exercise to try.
-Again, a video is simpler for being clear on how to do this.
-Watch a video and other helpful instructions here.
+If the cause of your vertigo is something other than BPPV, which the head roll test (explained above) will confirm, this is probably your best exercise to try.
+Here’s how you can complete it:

 Start by lying on your back with a pillow under your head.
 Roll to your left side and wait for vertigo symptoms to cease.
 Then return to your back, and wait again for vertigo to stop.

-Begin this same process again, and again to the left.
-So you’re rolling 90o to the left both times.
-But this time, instead of returning to your back after vertigo stops, you roll onto your stomach, using your fists to hold up your chin and tip your head downward.
+Next turn your whole body to the right side and wait until the vertigo symptoms subside.
+Then roll onto your stomach, using your fists to hold up your chin and tip your head downward.
 Wait again for vertigo symptoms to cease.

-With your head turned to the right, roll back on to your left side again.
-After vertigo stops, sit up from this position.
+Now roll back to your left side again.
+After the vertigo symptoms stops, sit up from this position.

 Now, if the cause of your vertigo is related to something else entirely, you could be dealing with a breakdown in communication between your eyes and ears.
 Inflammation and ear infections are possible causes for this.
 If you have blurry vision when you turn your head or move it up and down, this next exercise might be a good one to try.